 Pat used Lee as a scapegoat when Chris kicked and screamed about the review.
 Pat gave Lee every indication of full backing when in truth it was conditional upon Chris’ reaction.
 In effect, Pat ambushed Lee with a pretense of full support.

-Leadership: The Backfire of the Ambush
+Leading Leaders: The Backfire of the Ambush

 The ambush is a neon sign advertising the leader’s weakness of character.